FlatFilers/demo-agent/src/documents/simpleDocument.md

 ## Files

 Use the "Files" tab to upload files.
-You can also upload them directly int Sheets.
-Your Workbooks and Sheets are located at below the divider in Sidebar.
+You can also upload them directly into Sheets.
+Your Workbooks and Sheets are located below the divider in Sidebar.

 ## Secrets